Questions I get asked often:

 – Can I start with one and then use it to learn the other?
 If so, can I find resources in the first language that can teach me the second language?

-Q: What are some bad reasons to start learning a language?
+Let’s look at the flipside.
+What are some bad reasons to learn a language?

 – To look good on your CV (as in, this is your only reason, not a benefit in addiction to reasons)

 – A boyfriend/girlfriend unless you’re serious about staying together for the long term.
 I say this because many people have told me after they break up, they have such a negative feeling towards a language and don’t want to continue at all.
 People and situations change, and you need a more sustainable reason to learn a language than romance.
 This opinion is up for debate though!

 Q: I can’t find or afford a textbook.
 How can I learn a language?